SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

   * When the synchronizer or filter is used, an extra 2-3 clocks are needed.
 2 clocks is much more likely t
 * Voltage dependence?
 Yes, yes there is.

 Propagation time (Tp) is in ns, and has been rounded to quarter-nanoseconds to drive home the limited accuracy to which we can calculate it.
-The freerunning oscillator isnt and should be considered approximate, as the small sample size (n = 1) is clearly not sufficient to judge if these specs are even representative, much less could be specified in general to that level of precision.
+The freerunning oscillator isn't and should be considered approximate, as the small sample size (n = 1) is clearly not sufficient to judge if these specs are even representative, much less could be specified in general to that level of precision.
 With the values these take, I maintain that this is an appropriate approach.

 Current was also measured using a bench power supply.
 As the power supply in quetion is known to be of low quality (typical low cost chinese import bench supply).
 It was deemed sufficiently accurate for this purpose, though its readings were sometimes not reproducible, leading to uncertainty about whether the discrepancy was within the microcontroller or elsewheremember, this is a sample size of 1 tested under conditions governed by expediency, not precision.
 I did, however, set the cpu speed to 1 MHz to reach lower voltages and to make the control numbers more useful